digital-business-cards-dotcom/dict-model/README.md

 # dict-model

 Django model like objects not backed by a database.
+Requires Python 3.10.